 in the dark rooms where we his ourselves and the small things that kept us alive is an immersive, site-specific, participatory installation based on memories of my childhood bedroom.
 Each participant enters the exhibit alone and is encouraged to first disrobe fully in the enclosed chamber at the entrance (the red light outside signifies when the exhibit is occupied).

-Participants are invited into a place where few were allowed to set foot, both physically and in the realm of truths.
-Creating this space outside of its original context serves as a greater analogy of escaping painful circumstances and reimagining them in a positive, safe, and entirely new environment.
-The objects, too, are new things put into a facsimile of the past to relive and reshape a scene which has fortunately ceased to exist.
+Creating this space outside of it’s original context serves as a greater analogy of escaping painful circumstances and reimagining them in a positive, safe, and entirely new environment.
+The objects, too, are new things put into a facsimile of the past to relive and reshape a scene that no longer exists.

 The space, materials, and entire experience examines the memories we hold onto and how they effect us for the rest of our lives, even after we have moved on.

 There is a journal outside the space if the participant wishes to share their story.